chrisjsewell/ipypublish/README.md

 ### Creating a bespoke converter

-On instatiation, ipypublish loads all converter plugins in its internal export_plugins folder.
-Additionally, when nbpublish or nbpresent are called, if a folder named **ipypublish_plugins** is present in the current working directory, they will load all plugins in this folder.
+On instatiation, ipypublish loads all converter plugins in its internal [export_plugins](https://github.com/chrisjsewell/ipypublish/tree/master/ipypublish/export_plugins) folder.
+Additionally, when `nbpublish` or `nbpresent` are called, if a folder named **ipypublish_plugins** is present in the current working directory, they will load all plugins in this folder.
 Programatically, it is the `ipypublish.export_plugins.add_directory` function which is being called and adding modules to an internal dictionary.

+The simplest application of this, would be to copy the [latex_ipypublish_all.py](https://github.com/chrisjsewell/ipypublish/blob/master/ipypublish/export_plugins/latex_ipypublish_all.py) file (or the html/slides variants) and make changes to the `cell_defaults` and `nb_defaults` dictionaries to suit your output needs.

 A plugin is a python (.py) file with at least the following four variables (i.e. it's interface spec):